rkwai/book-ai-manager/chapters/01-introduction.md

 ---

-## What You'll Need
+## What You'll Need (Optional: For Local AgentOps Setup)

-To apply this book effectively, you'll need:
+**The key to this book is understanding the concepts—outcome ownership, measurement, and trust.** These management principles apply whether you're using a managed agent platform or building your own infrastructure.

+**The technical setup below is only necessary if you're deploying AgentOps locally.** Many teams use existing platforms (cloud providers, agent services, or internal tools).
+If that's you, the frameworks in this book still apply—you'll just focus on what to measure and how to manage, not on infrastructure.

+**If you are setting up agents locally**, you'll need:

 1. **A code/doc repo** for Context Packs, Design Briefs, and Eval harnesses.
 2. **A dashboard** to track tokens per task, autonomous accept rate, escalation/correction rates, and Cost per Outcome.